openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>New Zowe CLI profile type:</b> Extension registers its new API instances with a new profile type name for the different Zowe Explorer views via the `ZoweExplorerApi.IApiRegisterClient.register{Mvs|Uss|Jes}Api(profileTypeName)` call as indicated from the Zowe Explorer extensibility documentation</td>
+   <td><b>New Zowe CLI profile type:</b> Extension registers its new API instances with a new profile type name for the different Zowe Explorer for VS Code views via the `ZoweExplorerApi.IApiRegisterClient.register{Mvs|Uss|Jes}Api(profileTypeName)` call as indicated from the Zowe Explorer for VS Code extensibility documentation</td>
  </tr>

  <tr>